ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 # Connecting to MPIO iSCSI LUNs on Linux

 These instructions are for RHEL6/Centos6.
-If you are using another Linux operating systems, please refer to documentation of your specific distro for configuration and ensure that the multipath supports ALUA for path priority.
+We have added notes for other OS, but this documentation does **not** cover all Linux distributions.
+If you're using another Linux operating systems, refer to documentation of your specific distribution and ensure that the multipath supports ALUA for path priority.
+For example, you can find Ubuntu's instructions for iSCSI Initiator Configuration [here](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){:new_window:} and DM-Multipath setup [here](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){:new_window}.

 Before starting, make sure the host accessing the {{site.data.keyword.blockstoragefull}} volume has been authorized through the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}:

-1. From the {{site.data.keyword.blockstorageshort}}  listing page, click the **Actions** associated with the newly provisioned volume
+1. From the {{site.data.keyword.blockstorageshort}} listing page, click **Actions** associated with the new volume.
 2. Click **Authorize Host**.
-3. Select the desired host(s) from the list and click **Submit**; this authorizes the host(s) to access the volume.
+3. From the list, select the host or hosts that should be able to access the volume and click **Submit**.

 ## Mounting {{site.data.keyword.blockstorageshort}} volumes

 Following are the steps required to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a multipath input/output (MPIO) Internet Small Computer System Interface (iSCSI) logical unit number (LUN).

-Our example is based on **Red Hat Enterprise Linux 6**.
-The steps should be adjusted for other Linux distributions according to the operating system (OS) vendor documentation.
-We have added notes for other OS, but this documentation does **not** cover all Linux distributions.
-For example, in the case of Ubuntu, click [here](https://help.ubuntu.com/lts/serverguide/iscsi-initiator.html){:new_window:} for iSCSI Initiator Configuration instructions and click [here](https://help.ubuntu.com/lts/serverguide/multipath-setting-up-dm-multipath.html){:new_window} for more information regarding DM-Multipath setup.

-**Note:** The Host IQN, username, password, and target address referenced in the instructions can be obtained from the **{{site.data.keyword.blockstorageshort}} Details** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+**Note:** The Host IQN, user name, password, and target address referenced in the instructions can be obtained from the **{{site.data.keyword.blockstorageshort}} Details** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-**Note:** We recommend running storage traffic on a vlan which bypasses the firewall as a best practice.
+**Note:** We recommend running storage traffic on a VLAN which bypasses the firewall.
 Running storage traffic through software firewalls will increase latency and adversely affect storage performance.

 1. Install the iSCSI and multipath utilities to your host:
    - RHEL/CentOS: